sergey-sw/raft-playground/README.md

 2022-11-19 18:09:52.526 raft-node-n5 INFO Sent leader heartbeat in term 1.
 Follower delays: {n1=2995, n2=2996, n3=2994, n4=742}
 ```

-So eventually node `n1`, `n2` and `n3` decide that leader is down and try to promote themselves.
+So eventually nodes `n1`, `n2` and `n3` decide that the leader is down and try to promote themselves.
-Since they can not reach any other node in a cluster, their attempts always fail:
+Since they can not reach any other node in the cluster, their promotion attempts will always fail:

 ```
 2022-11-19 18:09:52.746 raft-node-n3 INFO Became a candidate in term 2 and requested votes from others